-- 3. Necessary matters for the Company's Audit & Supervisory Board Members to execute duties - (1) Policies regarding employees in cases where the Company's Audit & Supervisory Board Member requests appointment of employees to assist with his/her duties
+- 3. Necessary matters for the Company's Audit and Supervisory Committee to execute duties - (1) Policies regarding employees who assist in the Company's Audit and Supervisory Committee's duties

-We allocate the required employee according to the Audit & Supervisory Board Members' requests.
+We allocate the required employee according to the Audit and Supervisory Committee's requests.

-(2) Policies regarding independence of employees who assist with the duties of the Company's Audit & Supervisory Board Members from the Company's Directors and matters regarding ensuring efficiency in directions given to employees who assist with the duties of the Company's Audit & Supervisory Board Members
+(2) Policies regarding independence of employees who assist in the duties of the Company's Audit and Supervisory Committee Members from the Company's Directors (excluding Directors serving as the Audit and Supervisory Committee Members, hereinafter, the "Audit and Supervisory Committee Member") and matters regarding ensuring efficiency in directions given to employees who assist in the duties of the Company's Audit and Supervisory Committee.

-The employee who assists with the duties of the Audit & Supervisory Board Member shall follow the Audit & Supervisory Board Member's directions and orders.
-For personnel transfer, personnel performance evaluation and disciplinary punishment, prior consent of the Audit & Supervisory Board is required.
+The employee who assists in the duties of the Audit and Supervisory Committee shall follow the Audit and Supervisory Committee's directions and orders.
+For personnel transfer, personnel performance evaluation and disciplinary punishment, prior consent of the Audit and Supervisory Committee is required.

-- (3) Systems for the Company's Directors and employees to report to the Company's Audit & Supervisory Board Members and systems for Directors, Audit & Supervisory Board Members and employees of Group Companies and those who receive reports from the said Directors, Audit & Supervisory Board Members and employees of Group Companies to give reports to the Company's Audit & Supervisory Board Members - (i) The Company's Audit & Supervisory Board Members attend Board of Directors meetings, the Management Committees, Executive Officers Committees and companywide meetings, including the Corporate CSR Committee and the Corporate Risk Management Committee.
-At these meetings, the Company's Directors, Executive Officers and employees shall provide the Company's Audit & Supervisory Board with reports concerning important matters about group management and business operations, including matters regarding compliance, risk management and internal controls, and the status of execution of duties. - (ii) The Company's Directors, Executive Officers and employees shall immediately report to the Company's Audit & Supervisory Board when discovering that there is a risk of the KHI Group suffering significant damage. - (iii) Directors, Audit & Supervisory Board Members and employees of Group Companies shall immediately report to the relevant department of the Company when discovering that there is a risk of the KHI Group suffering significant damage.
-Upon receiving reports, the said department shall report the details to the Company's Audit & Supervisory Board. - (iv) The Company's Executive Officers and employees shall, in accordance with applicable internal regulations, report to the Company's Audit & Supervisory Board regarding the execution of business operations of the KHI Group by circulation of internal memos. - (v) The Company's Auditing Department and Accounting Auditors from time to time report to, and exchange information with the Company's Audit & Supervisory Board regarding the status of audits on the KHI Group.
+- (3) Systems for the Company's Directors (excluding the Audit and Supervisory Committee Members) and employees to report to the Company's Audit and Supervisory Committee and systems for Directors, Audit & Supervisory Board Members and employees of Group Companies and those who receive reports from the said Directors, Audit & Supervisory Board Members and employees of Group Companies to give reports to the Company's Audit and Supervisory Committee. - (i) The Company's Audit and Supervisory Committee Members attend Board of Directors meetings, the Management Committees, Executive Officers Committees and companywide meetings, including the Corporate CSR Committee and the Corporate Risk Management Committee.
+At these meetings, the Company's Directors (excluding the Audit and Supervisory Committee Members), Executive Officers and employees shall provide the Company's Audit and Supervisory Committee with reports concerning important matters about group management and business operations, including matters regarding compliance, risk management and internal controls, and the status of execution of duties. - (ii) The Company's Directors, Executive Officers and employees shall immediately report to the Company's Audit and Supervisory Committee when discovering that there is a risk of the KHI Group suffering significant damage. - (iii) Directors, Audit & Supervisory Board Members and employees of Group Companies shall immediately report to the relevant department of the Company when discovering that there is a risk of the KHI Group suffering significant damage.
+Upon receiving reports, the said department shall report the details to the Company's Audit and Supervisory Committee. - (iv) The Company's Executive Officers and employees shall, in accordance with applicable internal regulations, report to the Company's Audit and Supervisory Committee regarding the execution of business operations of the KHI Group by circulation of internal memos. - (v) The Company's Auditing Department and Accounting Auditors from time to time report to, and exchange information with the Company's Audit and Supervisory Committee regarding the status of audits on the KHI Group.